Tropical superelliptic curves: Galois coverings of semistable models and inertia groups

-\end{lemma} \begin{proof} This is \cite[Tag 0BRK]{stacks-project}.
-The group $I_q$ is the kernel of the surjective morphism described there. \end{proof} In our case, the extension of residue fields is always Galois; our assumption that the degree of the Galois extension is relatively prime to the characteristic of the residue field implies separability.
+where $I_\mathfrak{q}$ is the inertia group of $\mathfrak{q}$ and $D_\mathfrak{q}$ is the decomposition group of $\mathfrak{q}$ (see Definition \ref{DEF:id}). \end{lemma} \begin{proof} This is \cite[Tag 0BRK]{stacks-project}, where $I_q$ is the kernel of the surjective morphism described there. \end{proof} In our case, as in Definition \ref{disbran}, the extension of residue fields is always Galois; our assumption that the degree of the Galois extension is relatively prime to the characteristic of the residue field implies separability.